 instead of the function~$\GL$ used above.
 This function is the $L$-periodic Green's function for the Yukawa problem $v''-v=f$.
 Since $\GY$ has the same smoothness properties as $\GL$, the resulting integral equation will still be second-kind and give rise to a unique solution~$u$ that is periodic and in~$C^1(\Iper)$ whenever $p$, $q$, and $f$ are in~$L^r(\Iper)$ for some $r>1$.

 We also note that $\GY$ has a minor advantage over $\GL$ because it has a non-zero mean.
 Therefore, there is no need to ensure that $\sigma$ is a priori mean-zero, and we would not need to include the constant~$C$ in the representation (but the mean-zero constraint~\eqref{eq:constraint} would still need to be enforced in the case that $q=0$).
-In practice, these advantages are small and we will see later that both kernels ultimately lead to very similarly performing integral equation methods. \end{remark}
+In practice, these advantages are small and we will see later that both kernels ultimately lead to very similar performance. \end{remark}